-For the 2017 tournament, pairs of teams will announce their partnership as part of the answer to the official call for application.
+For the 2018 tournament, pairs of teams will announce their partnership as part of the answer to the official call for application, as in last year's application.
 As part of the application, potential team pairs should announce the name of the second team, the mixed team name, and their proposed jersey color.
+Teams are strongly encouraged to change their mixed team partner from the previous year to spread the communication and behavior advancements.